Mean-field study of repulsive 2D and 3D Bose polarons: Introduction

 It always captures our imagination when simple and physically clear arguments are used to get more insight in a problem.
 If these arguments are additionally supported by the comparatively simple calculations which correctly explain an experimental situation or reproduce (at least qualitatively) results of essentially exact numerical methods we are twice happily.
 One of such an effective tool in context of many-body physics is the mean field (MF) approximation, which in its different realizations can describe on qualitative level a variety of the essentially quantum phenomena such as magnetism, superfluidity and superconductivity.
 The MF approximation in the theory of Bose systems, that is usually associated with Gross \cite{Gross_61} and Pitaevskii \cite{Pitaevskii_61} on their study of the quantized vortices in dilute gases, has found its application, after the realization of the Bose-Einstein condensation of alkali atoms more than two decades ago, in the description \cite{Dalfovo_etal} of ultracold trapped quantum gases.

 Besides of explicit accounting for the external trapping potential and description of topologically non-trivial objects in dilute Bose condensates in low dimensions or restricted geometries, the MF was shown \cite{Astrakharchik_04} to be useful in the Bose polaron problem.
 Being able to describe both the self-localization phenomenon \cite{Cucchietti_06,Kalas_06,Sacha_06,Bruderer_08,Roberts_09,Blinova_13} and translation-invariant \cite{Gross} states of impurity by an appropriate choice of the wave function, the MF approximation was demonstrated \cite{Volosniev_17,Pastukhov_3BIBP,Smith} to be quite accurate analytical tool in the problem of one dimension (1D) Bose polaron.
 In recent years a single impurity atom immersed in Bose condensates have attracted much attention not least because of the experimental realization of 3D \cite{Jorgensen,Hu} Bose polarons.
-Equilibrium properties of these system in 3D are explored theoretically at zero \cite{Novikov_09,Novikov_10,Rath_13,Shashi,Li_14,Christensen_14,Grusdt_15,Vlietinck_15,Pena_Ardila_15,Shchadilova,Pena_Ardila_16,GSSD,Pena_Ardila_19} and finite \cite{Levinsen_17,Guenther,Bosepolaron_D,Field} temperatures, and the dynamics is well understood \cite{Volosniev_15,Shchadilova_16,Lampo_18,Lausch,Drescher,Liu,Boyanovsky}.
+Equilibrium properties of these system in 3D are explored theoretically at zero \cite{Novikov_09,Novikov_10,Rath_13,Shashi,Li_14,Christensen_15,Grusdt_15,Vlietinck_15,Pena_Ardila_15,Shchadilova,Pena_Ardila_16,GSSD,Pena_Ardila_19} and finite \cite{Levinsen_17,Guenther,Bosepolaron_D,Field} temperatures, and the dynamics is well understood \cite{Volosniev_15,Shchadilova_16,Lampo_18,Lausch,Drescher,Liu,Boyanovsky}.
 A characteristic feature of the many-body physics in high dimensions is the presence of few-particle effects, fingerprints of which can be detected \cite{Zinner,Levinsen_15,Sun,Yoshida,Naidon} in the Bose polaron behavior.

-Although the experimental realization of 2D Bose polarons is lacking (in part because of breakdown \cite{Pastukhov_2DBP} of the quasiparticle picture at any finite temperatures), theoretical efforts in this direction have been made \cite{Grusdt_16,Grusdt_Fleischhauer_16}.
+Although the experimental realization of 2D Bose polarons is lacking (in part because of breakdown \cite{Pastukhov_2DBP} of the quasiparticle picture at any finite temperatures), theoretical efforts in this direction have been made \cite{Grusdt_16,Grusdt_Fleischhauer_16,Pena_Ardila_Pohl}.
 A more deep insight in the ground-state properties of impurity immersed in 2D Bose condensates, however, can be obtained by means of Monte Carlo (MC) simulations, which were recently reported by two groups \cite{Akaturk,Pena_Ardila_Astrakharchik_19}.